 Segovia On a Budget

 SightsAs far as historical and architectural importance go, Segovia's aqueduct, palace, and cathedral are the big three attractions.
+However, visitors will find plenty of other things to do in Segovia, too.
 The aqueduct, which is 28 meters at its highest point, was built by the Romans in the 1st century to supply water to the Roman military fort on the hill.
-This fort lies at the foundations of what is now the Alcazar of Segovia-or the royal palace.
+This fort lies at the foundations of what is now the Alcazar of Segovia - or the royal palace.
 The fort has crumbled to ruins and is overshadowed by the castle, which is unique in shape-resembling the bow of a ship-and complete with two courtyards, two towers, and a keep.
 Alcazar was a favorite residence for royalty, such as Alfonso X the Wise and Henry IV, and today houses the General Military Archives of Segovia and a museum of the Royal School of Artillery.

 The Segovia Cathedral, which began construction in the mid-16th century, is renowned as the last Gothic cathedral to be built in Spain.
 Featuring three tall vaults, an ambulatory, fine tracery windows, and numerous stained glass windows, the cathedral is considered a masterpiece of Basque-Castilian Gothic architecture and is known as "The Lady of Cathedrals."
 Other works of architecture worth noting include the Casa de los Picos or "The House of the Points," whose unique facade dates to the Renaissance, as well as the Royal Palace of La Granja de San Ildefonso, an 18th century summer palace located just outside of the city.
 Be sure to also take note of the medieval walls of Segovia that enclose the Old Town.